A White and Wood Kitchen Has Understated Elegance in Queens

 Written in partnership with homeowner Anita.
 “After” photos by Miao Jiaxin.

-Before: A series of events, including a new job and a shift in the political climate, took Anita from Manhattan’s Chelsea to a co-op in Jackson Heights, Queens.
-“After the election in 2016, I wanted to live somewhere where I felt part of a community and that my vote could really make a difference.
+A series of events, including a new job, took Anita from Manhattan’s Chelsea to a co-op in Jackson Heights.
+“I wanted to live somewhere where I felt part of a community and that my connections could really make a difference.
 I also left the private sector for the nonprofit world,” she shared.

 Her years spent living in Germany (where she says everyone renovates kitchens, even in rentals) inspired the appliance choices, as did prior work experience.
 “I had also worked in refrigeration for vaccines in developing countries and know way too much about refrigerators,” Anita said.

 Picking out kitchen floor tile proved to be a more difficult decision.
 Her contractor recommended a supplier in Queens where, after several trips, she found a cement-look tile made in Italy.

-“He guided me to reputable and reasonably-priced places that had items in stock and didn’t have to rely on catalog pictures or internet images.
-He also respected my budget but knew when to push me toward better quality items or when simpler materials would suffice.
-He is also really good at reading people and knew when my freaking out was legitimate, and when I was falling into a trap of keeping up with the next big trend,” she said.
+“My contractor sent me to reputable places priced within my budget that had items in stock.
+So, I didn’t have to rely on catalog pictures or internet images.
+He also respected my budget but knew when to push me toward better quality items or when simpler materials would suffice,” she said.
+“One of his best traits was being really good at reading people.
+He knew when my freaking out was legitimate and when I was falling into a trap of keeping up with the next big trend.”

 The contractor’s team was also respectful of the building, taking the right precautions and cleaning up every day.
-Anita said her super still compliments them on their professionalism.
+Anita said her building super still compliments them on their professionalism.